MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-temporary-tables.md

 ---
 title: "Temporary Tables"
 ms.custom: na
-ms.date: 10/01/2018
+ms.date: 04/01/2020
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.prod: "dynamics-nav-2018"
+ms.prod: "dynamics365-business-central"
-ms.assetid: 55ab1366-7406-4060-8a41-41ec12f1bdea
-caps.latest.revision: 14
 ---

 # Temporary Tables
 A temporary table is a temporary variable that holds a table.
-A temporary table is used as a buffer for table data in your C/AL programs.
+A temporary table is used as a buffer for table data in your AL programs.

  You can use a temporary table just like you use a database table.
 The differences between a temporary table and a database table are as follows: